getlantern/lantern-controller/README.md

 To run the development server from the command-line, you will need Maven 3.1.0 or great.
 Then, just run `mvn appengine:devserver`.

-To bring this project into Eclipse, just do the following:
+To bring this project and its submodules into Eclipse, just do the following:

-1. git clone git@github.com:getlantern/lantern-controller.git
+1. git clone --recursive git@github.com:getlantern/lantern-controller.git

+   If you have already checked out lantern-controller but did not pass '--recursive', you can clone its submodules with `git submodule update --init`.

 1. Open Eclipse
 1. File->Import...->Existing Projects into Workspace
 1. Choose the lantern-controller directory